Zlatanwic/Zlatanwic/README.md

 ## Hi there 👋
-- ⚡ I'm a big fan of Manchestercity football club
+- ⚡ I'm a big fan of ManchesterCity football club
 - 🌱 I'm interested in almost all kinds of knowledge, technology and algorithm in the area of computer science, including AI,full-stack developing,data science and so on...
 <!--
 **Zlatanwic/Zlatanwic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.